Skip to main content

 Human History

-The island was named Isla de los Estados by the Spanish navigator José de la Bustamante in 1794.
-The Yamana (Yaghan) people did not permanently inhabit the island but may have visited its coastlines seasonally for marine resources.
-In the late 19th century, the Argentine government established a lighthouse at San Juan del Salvamento on the northeastern tip — the inspiration for Verne's novel.
-A penal colony operated briefly in the late 19th and early 20th centuries.
+The island was named Staten Landt by Dutch navigators Jacob le Maire and Willem Schouten on 25 December 1615, after the Netherlands States-General (the Dutch parliament); the name was later hispanicised to Isla de los Estados.
+[1] The Yamana (Yaghan) people did not permanently inhabit the island but may have visited its coastlines seasonally for marine resources.
+In the late 19th century, the Argentine government established the San Juan del Salvamento lighthouse on the northeastern tip — inaugurated 25 May 1884, it is said to have inspired Jules Verne's novel The Lighthouse at the End of the World (published posthumously in 1905).
+[2] A military prison operated briefly on the island from 1896 to 1902.
 Seal and sea lion hunting was commercially exploited in the early 20th century, severely depleting marine mammal populations.
-Since the penal colony's closure, the island has been virtually uninhabited.
-An Argentine Navy detachment occasionally visits the lighthouse, which has been restored as a historical monument.
+Since the prison's closure, the island has been virtually uninhabited.

 Park History

-Isla de los Estados was designated a Wild Natural Reserve (Reserva Natural Silvestre) by Tierra del Fuego province, reflecting the highest level of protection under Argentine provincial law — allowing no extractive activities and minimal human intervention.
-The designation was motivated by the island's exceptional ecological integrity and the absence of significant human infrastructure.
-Scientific expeditions have conducted periodic biodiversity surveys, documenting the island's intact subantarctic ecosystems.
-The original lighthouse was restored and designated a historical monument in 1998, coinciding with the centenary of Verne's novel.
-Argentina's national census of marine mammals and seabirds includes the island as a monitoring site.
+Isla de los Estados was first protected as a Provincial Ecological, Historical and Tourist Reserve under the Tierra del Fuego provincial constitution in 1991.
+The national designation — Reserva Natural Silvestre Isla de los Estados y Archipiélago de Año Nuevo — was established by Presidential Decree N° 929/2016, representing the highest level of protection under Argentine national law and prohibiting all extractive activities and human settlement.
+[1] Scientific expeditions have conducted periodic biodiversity surveys, documenting the island's intact subantarctic ecosystems.
+The original San Juan del Salvamento lighthouse was inaugurated on 25 May 1884 and operated until September 1900; in 1998 a replica was constructed on the site by French navigator André Bronner, inspired by Jules Verne's novel.
+[2] Argentina's national census of marine mammals and seabirds includes the island as a monitoring site.

 Major Trails And Attractions